Batgard/prewave-assignment/README.md

 To run the application locally, please use the docker-compose-setup-wrapper.sh.
 Use `chmod +x docker-compose-setup-wrapper.sh` to make it executable.
 This will setup the host IP and call `docker-compose up --build` **Note**: You could also use the gradle task `bootRun`, but in this case, you'd have to setup the PostgreSQL database manually.
+Check setup_tree_edge_db.sh to do so.
+Note: That one was generated using AI, please forgive me.
 ## Using the app locally
 Here are examples of request you can send to the app.
 If running the app on a different machine than yours: remember to replace 'localhost' with the host's IP.
 ### GET